 In the 1970s, utilities (often at the request of regulators) began to create energy efficiency and demand-side management (DSM) programs in order to reduce the aggregate cost of delivering electricity to consumers.
+These programs grew to the point where utilities were spending nearly \$1.8 billion annually on energy efficiency programs by to experiment with new ways to ensure that the benefits of energy efficiency would continue to accrue to ratepayers and society as a whole.
+At least 20 states now assess "systems benefit charges"-small surcharges on electricity bills-that are used to raise funds to support energy efficiency programs.
+In 2003, these programs, along with utility-

-These programs grew to the point where utilities were spending nearly \$1.8 billion annually on energy efficiency programs by 1993.
-In the wake of electric industry restructuring, however, many states assumed that market forces would take over the job of driving improvements in energy efficiency and, as a result, allowed utility energy efficiency programs to wither or expire altogether.
+1993.90 In the wake of electric industry restructuring, however, many states assumed that market forces would take over the job of driving improvements in energy efficiency and, as a result, allowed utility energy efficiency programs to wither or expire altogether.